kevinisbest/FrontEnd-EmotionDetection/README.md

 # FrontEnd-EmotionDetection
-Real-time Emotion detection on browser using TensorFlow.js
+This is a real-time Emotion detection using [TensorFlow.js](https://js.tensorflow.org/) to load a pretrained model into the browser .
+## Abstract

-This repository use two methods to detect faces:
+* This repository use two methods to detect faces:

   1. [Chrome Shape Detection API](https://www.chromestatus.com/feature/4757990523535360)
   2. [face-api.js](https://github.com/justadudewhohacks/face-api.js/)

+* Microsoft [FERPlus](https://github.com/Microsoft/FERPlus) as the dataset to train the emotion-detect model.
+And use [TensorFlow.js converter](https://github.com/tensorflow/tfjs-converter) convert Keras model to .json file for loading and running Javascript inference.

 ## Requirements
 * For **MobileNetImage.html** and **MobileNetWebcam.html**: